 The Portland Water Bureau offers free lead-in-water tests to anyone in the service area.
 Twice each year, the Portland Water Bureau also collects water samples from a group of over 100 homes that have lead solder and are more likely to have higher levels of lead in water.
-Testing results from 2020 were below the EPA action level.
+Testing results from Fall 2021 showed that more than 10 percent of these homes had elevated levels of lead.
+Because these results exceeded the action level for lead, Palatine Hill Water District and Portland informed customers about the lead results and brought improved corrosion treatment online to reduce lead levels at the tap.

-Pogulated Detected in Residential Water Taps EPA Standard Regulated Contaminant Fall 2020 Results 1 Homes Exceeding Action Level 2 Action Level 2 MCLG 3 Sources of Contaminant Lead (ppb) 3 13.8 10 out of 120 (8.3%) 15 0
+Dogulated Detected in Residential Water Taps EPA Standard Regulated Contaminant Fall 2021 Results Homes Exceeding Action Level Action Level MCLG Sources of Contaminant Lead (ppb) 21.0 14 out of 104 (13.5%) 15 0 Corrosion of household and Copper (ppm) 0.238 0 out of 104 (0%) 1.3 1.3 commercial building plumbing systems